thng01/thng01.github.io/_writeups/2023/404CTF2023/Un-vol?.md

 ![Photo](../../../assets/CTFs/404CTF2023/mapsreal.png)

-After having linked all the pins with black line, I realized that perhap Lupin is trying to create an emerald shape (I tried to fill in the rest with red lines).
-So I looked for the missing pins but it was pointless.
-Then I decided to go for the center and voilà, it leads us to "La tombe de Frédéric Chopin"
+After having linked all the pins with black line, I realized that perhap Lupin is trying to create an emerald shape (I tried to fill in the rest with red lines), so I looked for the missing pins but it was pointless.
+Then I decided to go for the center and voilà, it leads us to "La tombe de Frédéric Chopin"  (Green elipse above).

 So, the flag is **`404CTF{la_tombe_de_frederic_chopin}`**